Deeply Learning Deep Inelastic Scattering Kinematics: Results

 \section{Results}

-The performance of our DNN-based reconstruction of DIS kinematics is compared to the performance of the electron method, the Jacques-Blondel method, and the double-angle methods using data-sets independent from those used for the training.
+We evaluate the performance of our approach for the reconstruction of DIS kinematics by applying it to detailed Monte Carlo simulations from the ZEUS experiment and by comparing our results to the results from the electron, double-angle, and Jacques-Blondel reconstruction methods.
+For the comparison, we use various combinations of statistically independent data sets, one for the training, and another for the evaluation.
+In our systematic studies, we have found no signs of overtraining and also no indication that the results depend on the selected Monte Carlo simulations.
+For the results presented in this section, we use the ``MEPS'' data set for the training and the ``CDM'' data set for evaluation.
 The main quantities of the comparison are the resolutions of the reconstructed variables $\log{Q^2/1\GeV^{2}}$ and $\log{x}$ as measured in selected $x-Q^{2}$ regions (bins).
-The resolutions are defined as RMS of the distributions $\log{Q^2/1\GeV^{2}} - \log{Q^2_{\rm true}/1\GeV^{2}}$ and $\log{x}-\log{x_{\rm true}}$.
-The boundaries of the bins are given in Tab.~\ref{table:bins} and are chosen to be close to the bins used in ZEUS DIS analyses, e.g., in Ref.~\cite{Chekanov:2006hv}. \TABQxbins
+The resolutions are defined as \epjconly{\\} $\sqrt{\sum^{N}_{i} \left( \log{Q^2_{i}/1\GeV^{2}} - \log{Q^2_{i, \rm true}/1\GeV^{2}} \right)^{2} /N}$ and \epjconly{\\} $\sqrt{ \sum^{N}_{i} \left( \log{x_{i}}-\log{x_{i,\rm true}} \right)^{2}/N}$, where $N$ stands for the number events in the corresponding bin.
+The boundaries of the bins are given in Tab.~\ref{table:bins} and are chosen to be close to the bins used in ZEUS DIS analyses, e.g.\ in Ref.~\cite{Chekanov:2006hv}. \TABQxbins